Katikkiro of Buganda

-The Katikkiro is the official title of the head of cabinet and government in the Kingdom of Buganda under the Kabaka.
-The position is equivalent to a Prime Minister in other governmental systems, though the Katikkiro does not assume office through elections but rather through appointment by the Kabaka.
+The Katikkiro is the prime minister of the Kingdom of Buganda, one of the traditional kingdoms within Uganda.
+The Katikkiro is subordinate to Buganda's monarch, the Kabaka.
+The position was originally a direct parallel to the Lord High Chancellor in medieval England.
+Since the colonial era the position has been more equivalent to a Prime Minister in other governmental systems, though the Katikkiro still does not assume office through elections but rather through appointment by the Kabaka.
 The office represents the oldest continuous premiership in East Africa, deeply rooted in the customs and governance structure of the Baganda.

 Buganda is a traditional kingdom in modern-day Uganda located in the central region of the East African country.
-The current Katikkiro is Mr. Charles Peter Mayiga of the Mutima clan and was appointed by the current monarch, the Kabaka of Buganda, Muwenda Mutebi II of Buganda in May 2013, replacing Engineer John Baptist Walusimbi.
+The current Katikkiro is Charles Peter Mayiga of the Mutima clan and was appointed by the current monarch, Muwenda Mutebi II of Buganda in May 2013, replacing Engineer John Baptist Walusimbi.

 History

 This title is as old as the kingdom itself.
 The first known Katikkiro was a man named Walusimbi of the Ffumbe Clan, who was the Katikkiro (Prime Minister) during the reign of Chwa I Nabakka, the second Kabaka of Buganda, who reigned during the middle of the 14th century.
 Walusimbi continued to rule following the death of Chwa I. He was succeeded as Katikkiro by Ssebwaana (This title (Ssebwaana) is also held by a saza (Busiro county) chief in Buganda.
 His rain lasted until 1374, when Kabaka Kimera I ascended the throne 1374.

 Historically, the Katikkiro was selected from among the clan heads (Abataka) or leading chiefs and was known for wisdom, loyalty, and strategic thinking.

 Over time, the office evolved into the de facto head of the kingdom's civil service, responsible for the day-to-day running of the Kingdom when the Kabaka was engaged in war, diplomacy, or spiritual duties.
 During the colonial period, the Katikkiro maintained significant influence and represented Buganda's interests in interactions with the British colonial administration.
 The position has been described as representing "the oldest continuous premiership in East Africa," with the Katikkiro serving as both a political leader and cultural custodian.